Besides learning how to budget, I often get asked, whether to pay off debt first or save for a house.

-Incorporating homeowner financial stress with other debt obligations is a recipe for a disaster.
+Incorporating homeowner financial stress with other debt obligations is a recipe for disaster.

 The sad stories of how these Canadians may end up losing their home or business because they can’t pay is saddening.

-There’s only so much money the Canadian government is going to put on a platter to keep everyone afloat.
+There’s only so much money the Canadian government will put on a platter to keep everyone afloat.

-I don’t know about you but I’ve seen a massive advertisement and media campaign from just about every business.
+I don’t know about you, but I’ve seen massive advertisements and media campaigns from about every business.